Waschina/cobrar/README.md

 #### Notes

+- cobrar exports SBML files level 3 version 2 with `fbc` version 3 and `groups` version 1.
+- Group assignments are only supported for reactions.
+- currently only glpk is supported as solver.
+A plugin for IBM's ILOG cplex is planned.
-*Multiple objectives*.
+- *Multiple objectives*.
 The SBML standard with its fbc extension allows to specify more than one objective (class `ListOfObjectives`).
 However, cobrar can only handle one current objective function per model, which is defined as an objective coefficient vector in slot `obj_coef` of an object of class `modelorg`.
 Note that when reading SBML models, cobrar will only use the first objective defined in the SBML document.